-Until a couple of years ago; when as I boarded a plane, with my first marriage over, my life in tatters, future totally unknown, I took out my pencil and pad alone and wrote down my goals for 2016 – it just said ‘to be happy’.
-It was the start of my ‘joy list’ as I asked myself, ‘what do I need to do or be or have to be happy?’
-My list included spending time with my boys, experimenting in the kitchen with food, running, being with friends, meditating, researching health, spirituality and nutrition, writing my blog….
-Simple things that I could do daily, even on the dark days.
+Until a couple of years ago when as I boarded a plane, with my first marriage over, my life in tatters, future totally unknown.
+I took out my pencil and pad alone and wrote down my goals for 2016.
+It just said ‘to be happy.’
+It was the start of my ‘joy list.’
+I asked myself, ‘what do I need to do or be or have to be happy?’
+My list included spending time with my boys, experimenting in the kitchen with food, running, being with friends, meditating, researching health, spirituality and nutrition, writing my blog… Simple things that I could do daily, even on the dark days.

-Despite starting the year in despair, by the end of December 2017, I had achieved my goal of being happy and I was the happiest I had been for a long time.
+Despite starting 2017 in despair, by the end of December, I had achieved my goal of being happy.
+I was the happiest I had been for a long time.
 I had achieved my goal by doing what I written down and determined as my daily plan.

-I have been using this new way of ‘flipping’ goal setting on its head with my clients for various different goals – whether it be around a career change, a health goal or relationship to beautiful results.
-I have used for myself as I shape my working life next year and my husband for a new job.
-By taking our goals out of our heads with external targets, and taking the practice internally and starting with feelings, we have far more clarity on what we want to achieve and how to achieve it.
-Rather than with the ‘same old, same old’ goal list, we have a plan that we are excited about and a list of mantras and a metaphorical signpost to reflect on throughout the year to ensure we end the year on a high!
+I have been using this new way of ‘flipping’ goal setting on its head with my clients for various goals.
+Whether it is around a career change, a health goal or relationship, all with beautiful results.
+I have used it for myself as I shape my working life next year and my husband for a new job.
+By starting with feelings, removing goals with external targets, and taking the practice internally, we have far more clarity on what we want to achieve.
+And how to achieve it.
+Rather than with the ‘same old, same old’ goal list, we have a plan that we are excited about.
+And a list of mantras and metaphorical signposts to reflect on throughout the year to ensure we end the year on a high!

-*One of my favourite examples of doing this exercise was with one client who said she wanted to feel loved.
+One of my favorite examples of doing this exercise was with one client who said she wanted to feel loved.
 We talked through what she would need to do, be or have to feel loved.
-She determined how she could feel loved by surrounding herself with her family, spending more time with her Mum and being with friends who made her feel good about herself.
-I asked her one question… How about taking time to love yourself?
-This idea brought her to tears as she realised she had the power herself to make her feel loved, rather than looking for others to feel that way.
+She determined she could feel loved by surrounding herself with her family, spending more time with her Mum and being with friends who made her feel good about herself.
+I asked her one more question… How about taking the time to love yourself?
+This idea brought her to tears as she realized she had the power herself to make her feel loved, rather than looking for others to feel that way.
 We wrote up a plan for her to do just that.